SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/README.md

 Some meta information about the experiment is entered - e.g. experiment name, participating animals, cameras, food patches setup, etc.
-    - These information are either entered by hand, or parsed and inserted from configuration yaml files.
++ These information are either entered by hand, or parsed and inserted from configuration yaml files.
-    - For experiment 0.1 these info can be inserted with the [exp01_insert_meta script](./ingest/exp01_insert_meta.py)
++ For experiment 0.1 these info can be inserted by running the [exp01_insert_meta script](./ingest/exp01_insert_meta.py) (just need to do this once)

 Tables in DataJoint are written with a `make()` function - instruction to generate and insert new records to itself, based on data from upstream tables.